superfly/docs/flyctl/cmd/flyctl_deploy.md

-# _flyctl deploy_

-Deploy an app to the Fly platform

-### About

 Deploy an application to the Fly platform.
 The application can be a local image, remote image, defined in a Dockerfile or use a CNB buildpack.

-Use the --config/-c flag to select a specific toml configuration file.
+* Use the `--config/-c` flag to select a specific toml configuration file.

-Use the --image/-i flag to specify a local or remote image to deploy.
+* Use the `--image/-i` flag to specify a local or remote image to deploy.

-Use the --detach flag to return immediately from starting the deployment rather than monitoring the deployment progress.
+* Use the `--detach` flag to return immediately from starting the deployment rather than monitoring the deployment progress.

-Use flyctl monitor to restart monitoring deployment progress
+* Use `flyctl monitor` to restart monitoring deployment progress

-### Usage
+## Usage

 ~~~
 flyctl deploy [<workingdirectory>] [flags]
 ~~~

-### Options
+## Options

 ~~~
   -a, --app string            App name to operate on